New Zealand PM says she’s having a baby

 Ardern said she would take six weeks off after the birth of her child, with maverick Deputy Prime Minister Winston Peters taking the reins of office.

-She said she would be “contactable and available” during the period and would resume all leadership duties when it was over.
+She said she aimed to be “contactable and available” during the period and would resume all leadership duties when it was over.

 Ardern, who did not reveal whether she was expecting a boy or a girl, said she and Gayford previously had doubts they could conceive.